COVID-19, persistent stress create school staff shortages, unions say | CBC News

 Occasional teachers 'walking in blind'

-The union for occasional, or supply teachers, calls the current situation in schools "chaotic" due to staff shortages, which extends to those usually called upon to fill in when full-time teachers are away.
+The union for occasional or supply teachers called the current situation in schools "chaotic" due to staff shortages, which extends to those usually called to fill in when full-time teachers are away.

-"We have a shortage of occasional teachers for a variety of reasons, and unfortunately unqualified people are being put in the classrooms.
-We have lunch monitors going into classrooms, we have EA's going into classrooms, to teach, not to do their normal job," said Pat Dixon, who heads the union for local occasional teachers in elementary schools.
+"We have a shortage of occasional teachers for a variety of reasons, and unfortunately unqualified people are being put in the classrooms," said Pat Dixon, who heads the union for local occasional teachers in elementary schools.

+"We have lunch monitors going into classrooms, we have [educational assistants] going into classrooms to teach, not to do their normal job."

 Occasional teachers also remain hesitant to go into classrooms and further exacerbate the shortage, she said, because the "school is not a safe place for them."